Table of Contents

-Best Practices to Manage Privileged Access
+Best Practices To Manage Privileged Access

-A decision to opt for a privileged access management tool means the first step to inculcate the best security within your organization.
+A decision to opt for a privileged access management tool means the first step to inculcating the best security within your organization.
 However, the most important part starts after this when you work on efficiently deploying and managing it.

-Plan and Induce a Feasible PAM Policy
+1) Plan & Induce A Feasible PAM Policy

-Design a feasible process and plan to implement PAM policy in your organization.
+Design a feasible process and plan to implement the PAM policy in your organization.
 You can include processes of identifying accesses, provisions, approval/dismissal processes, and other requests amongst this.

-Centralize Repository of all Privileged Accounts
+2) Centralize The Repository Of All Privileged Accounts

-Monitor PAs daily
+3) Monitor PAs Daily

 In this age of extreme cybercrimes, there is an immense need to stay updated and vigilant in keeping your organization safe.
 PAM solution is the right way to keep it all safe under one roof.
 However, having the right PAM solution can be a bit tricky and needs to be chosen wisely so that it can provide you with all the desired features, and one such solution is Workstatus.

 - Time tracking